Tailoring dispersion and evanescent modes in multimodal nonlocal lattices using positive-only interactions: Tuning of dispersion relations in uniform nonlocal lattices

 Building upon the above framework, the aim is to parametrically control the dispersion curves of uniform nonlocal lattices.
 In this context, ``parametric control'' means prescribing specific points $(\lambda_i, \omega_i)$ that the dispersion relation of the model must satisfy.
 Formally, for each prescribed $\lambda_i$, one of the $d$ angular frequencies $\omega_j(\lambda_i, \boldsymbol{\beta})$ must satisfy

 For the various parameterization objectives discussed in Section~\ref{part:Engineering_wave_phenomena}, it can be more convenient to operate directly on the dispersion curves, and thus to prescribe target points in the form $(\kappa_i, \omega_i)$.
 The procedure begins by selecting the maximum nonlocal order $P$ and fixing the interaction model between the nodes.
 The chosen model depends on $P$ physical parameters $\beta_p$ characterizing the nonlocal couplings.
-It is then possible to select $P$ target points $(\lambda_i, \omega_i)$ (or ($\kappa_i, \omega_i)$) to be interpolated by the dispersion relation.
+It is then possible to select at most $P$ target points $(\lambda_i, \omega_i)$ (or ($\kappa_i, \omega_i)$) to be interpolated by the dispersion relation.
 This leads to the nonlinear system

 with the $P$ unknowns $\boldsymbol{\beta} = (\beta_p)$.
-In general,~\eqref{eq:system_interpolation} is nonlinear in $\boldsymbol{\beta}$.
+In general,~\eqref{eq:system_interpolation} is nonlinear with respect to $\boldsymbol{\beta}$, so the existence and uniqueness of a solution are not guaranteed.
+Both properties depend on the specific nonlocal model under consideration.
+For beam interaction models, situations involving non-existence of solutions as well as examples of non-uniqueness are discussed in Appendix~\ref{sec:other_dispersion_curves}.
 However, squaring the angular frequencies makes it possible, in certain cases, to obtain a linear system, for instance in the monoatomic chain with uniform nonlocal spring interactions.
+In this setting, as detailed in Appendix~\ref{part:monoatomic-lattice}, existence and uniqueness of the solution are guaranteed.

 The applicability and versatility of the interpolation framework are best appreciated through concrete examples.
 Two representative cases are considered in this work: the fundamental monoatomic chain with uniform nonlocal spring interactions, presented in Appendix~\ref{part:monoatomic-lattice}, and the Euler-Bernoulli beam lattice, discussed in the next section, which serves to illustrate the method within a physically richer and structurally more complex context.